domgregori/tmux-notification-popup/README.md

 `tmux-notify-popup.sh` is a lightweight helper that turns `tmux display-popup` into a quick notification panel.
 Pipe text into it or pass a message with flags and it renders a styled popup in the current tmux client.

+The one issue is that it steals focus while it's visible.
+If anyone has an idea how to stop this behavior, let me know or pull request! :)

 ## Requirements

 - tmux ≥ 3.2 with `display-popup` support.